Nexis-Network/homepage/content/docs/reference/neon-cli.md

   ```

   <Admonition type="info">
-  The authentication flow for the Exzo Network CLI follows this order:
+  The authentication flow for the Nexis Network CLI follows this order:

   - If the `--api-key` option is provided, it is used for authentication.
   - If the `--api-key` option is not provided, the `NEON_API_KEY` environment variable setting is used.
   - If there is no `--api-key` option or `NEON_API_KEY` environment variable setting, the CLI looks for the `credentials.json` file created by the `neonctl auth` command.
-  - If the credentials file is not found, the Exzo Network CLI initiates the `neonctl auth` web authentication process.
+  - If the credentials file is not found, the Nexis Network CLI initiates the `neonctl auth` web authentication process.
   </Admonition>

 - <a id="analytics"></a>`--analytics`

   Analytics are enabled by default to gather information about the CLI commands and options that are used by our customers.
 This data collection assists in offering support, and allows for a better understanding of typical usage patterns so that we can improve user experience.
-Exzo Network does not collect user-defined data, such as project IDs or command payloads.
+Nexis Network does not collect user-defined data, such as project IDs or command payloads.
 To opt-out of analytics data collection, specify `--no-analytics` or `--analytics false`.

 - <a id="version"></a>`-v, --version`

-  Shows the Exzo Network CLI version number.
+  Shows the Nexis Network CLI version number.

   ```bash
   $ neonctl --version